 Blog posts on current things, interesting ones may become permanent articles, others remain here in the date-ordered listing

-- FUNcube_2nd_Birthday 1 min read - Nov 22, 2015 Well blow me down if the ol' cubesat is still working on it's 2nd Birthday.
+- FUNcube_2nd_Birthday 1 min read - Nov 22, 2015 - by Phlash Well blow me down if the ol' cubesat is still working on it's 2nd Birthday.
 Cake was required.

-- StackGrabbing 6 min read - Feb 21, 2014 Ok, I'm sorry about the subject line, just how Phil's brain works I'm afraid.
+- StackGrabbing 6 min read - Feb 21, 2014 - by Phlash Ok, I'm sorry about the subject line, just how Phil's brain works I'm afraid.
 I've been amusing myself recently by writing a memory allocation tracer in VC++ to track down some pesky memory leaks in a large app.

 - PhilsDroid 5 min read - Mar 12, 2013 - by Phlash New Droid for Old So I lent my droid phone (Huawei U8120 below) to Joseph, 'cause his shiny toy got pinched :-( Upon mentioning that I was now droidless, one of my colleagues at work (thanks Duncan!) has lent me his unwanted Samsung GT-I5500, of a similar vintage to the U8120, but locked to Three.. uh-huh.
 Unlocking the GT-I5500 According to the interweb (well ok, mostly the excellent XDA Developers Forum), the network unlock code in a GT-I5500 is stored in the ROM image in plain text - nice.